AlessioSam/ADM-HM4/README.md

       > A Python file containing the code needed to implement K-means on given data.

 5. theoretical_lib.py:
-      > A Python file with all are needed to check the K-means cons and the posibility of trapping in local minimum.
+      > A Python file with all are needed to check the wrong K-means.